dosty17/best_localization/README.md

 ## Features

 - **Dynamic Translations**: Translate text based on locale dynamically.
+- **Easy Translation Extensions (NEW! 🎉)**: Use `.tr()` on both Strings and Text widgets without context!
+- **Pluralization Support (NEW! 🎉)**: Smart plural forms with language-specific rules (zero, one, two, few, many, other).
+- **Gender-Specific Translations (NEW! 🎉)**: Support for male, female, and other gender variations.
-- **Multiple File Format Support (NEW! 🎉)**: Load translations from JSON, CSV, YAML, or XML files.
+- **Multiple File Format Support**: Load translations from JSON, CSV, YAML, or XML files.
-- **Remote Translations (NEW! 🎉)**: Load translations from HTTP API with automatic caching.
+- **Remote Translations**: Load translations from HTTP API with automatic caching.
-- **Fallback Locale (NEW! 🎉)**: Automatically fall back to a default language when translations are missing.
+- **Fallback Locale**: Automatically fall back to a default language when translations are missing.
-- **Translation Key Verification Tool (NEW! 🎉)**: Command-line tool to verify translation keys across locales.
+- **Translation Key Verification Tool**: Command-line tool to verify translation keys across locales.
 - **Interpolation**: Insert dynamic values into translations (e.g., Hello, {name}!).
-- **Pluralization**: Handle plural forms for text based on numeric values.
 - **BuildContext Extensions**: Easy access to translations without boilerplate code.
 - **Custom Localization for Kurdish**:
   - Supports Kurdish (ku) localization for Material and Cupertino widgets.